top of page

-I swung a rubber hose with a stick inside of it to get the job done.
+I swung a rubber hose with a stick inside it to get the job done.
 I was thinning peaches during hot summer afternoons at the orchard where, as a teenager, I worked for the summer.

 Peach trees often set too many peaches for all to grow to marketable size.
 Enter the teenage peach thinner.
 I would strike excess peaches to space the remaining ones about eight inches apart.
 This was part of my employer’s plan to maximize the peach harvest.
 He did more.